lucianRosuAtc/TenziesReact/README.md

-More Info about React at:
+You can find more info about React at: https://vitejs.dev/guide/#scaffolding-your-first-vite-project
-https://vitejs.dev/guide/#scaffolding-your-first-vite-project